Gappa: The Triphibian Monster

 Gappa: The Triphibian Monster (大巨獣ガッパ, Daikyojū Gappa) is a 1967 Japanese kaiju film directed by Haruyasu Noguchi.
 The film is about a group of Japanese reporters who discover an infant monster called a Gappa on Obelisk Island.
 The reporters cage the creature and take it to Japan where it becomes a media attraction.
 This angers the natives of the island and Gappa's full-grown parents, who head toward Japan to find their child.
 Its plot virtually duplicates that of the 1961 British film Gorgo.

 The film was released theatrically as Daikyojū Gappa in Japan in 1967, but only received a direct-to-television release in the United States as Monster from a Prehistoric Planet.
 It received positive reviews from Variety and Phil Hardy.

-Certain shots of the Gappas attacking Japan were used in the 1991 Red Dwarf episode "Meltdown".

 Plot

 An expedition from Tokyo heads to Obelisk Island, which the greedy Mr. Funazu, owner of Playmate Magazine, wants to turn into a resort.
 The island natives welcome the expedition, but two members, Hiroshi and Itoko, venture into a forbidden area despite the pleas of a native boy named Saki.
 They enter a cavern blocked by a fallen statue and find a giant egg, out of which hatches a baby "bird-lizard" monster, referred to as "Gappa".
 The natives plead with the skeptical scientists not to take the baby away, lest it anger the baby's parents, but they do so anyway.
 Inside the caverns, Gappa's two parents rise from the subterranean waters beneath the volcano, destroying everything in their path.
 Saki, the only survivor, is rescued by an American Navy fleet and brought to Japan.

 Meanwhile, Gappa makes global headlines and is experimented on by scientists.
 To the shock of the expedition members, two giant flying creatures appear over Sagami Bay.
 The Gappa parents ravage cities looking for their offspring and prove impervious to military weapons.
 Hiroshi, Itoko, Saki, and expedition scientist Professor Tonooka try to persuade the headstrong Mr. Funazu to let the baby go and return it to its parents.
 Mr. Funazu finally lets Gappa go back to its parents.
 Then the three go back to Obelisk Island.